 The final blow to the triumvirate came with the escalating conflict between Octavian and Antony.

-The situation reached a crisis point when Octavian managed to get hold of Antony's will, which revealed his intentions to leave Roman territories to his children with Cleopatra.
+The situation reached a crisis point in 32 BC when Octavian managed to get hold of Antony's will, which revealed his intentions to leave Roman territories to his children with Cleopatra.

-The conflict between Octavian and Antony culminated in the Battle of Actium in 31 BC.
+The conflict between Octavian and Antony culminated in the Battle of Actium on the 2nd of September, 31 BC.

-Octavian's forces, led by his general Agrippa, defeated Antony and Cleopatra's fleet, marking a decisive victory for Octavian.
+Octavian's forces, led by his general Agrippa, defeated Antony and Cleopatra's fleet in a decisive victory for Octavian.

 Antony and Cleopatra fled to Egypt, where they both committed suicide the following year.